-Two papers lay out various aspects of the theoretical argument in general terms: “Complex Religion: Interrogating Assumptions of Independence in the Study of Religion,” Sociology of Religion) and “Complex Religion: Operationalizing the Study of Race, Class, and Religion,” (Emerging Trends in the Social and Behavioral Sciences).
-The rest of my work on complex religion to date has focused on the usefulness of this approach for our understanding of politics.
+Two papers lay out the theoretical argument in general terms: “Complex Religion: Interrogating Assumptions of Independence in the Study of Religion” (in Sociology of Religion, 2017) and “Complex Religion: Operationalizing the Study of Race, Class, and Religion” (in Emerging Trends in the Social and Behavioral Sciences, 2017), both with Patricia Tevington.

 The first empirical paper that relates to complex religion, “Religious Inequality in America” (with Patricia Tevington and Wensong Shen, 2018, Social Inclusions) investigates the persistent and strikingly large amount of religious inequality that exists in the US today using the data from the General Social Survey and the Pew Religious Landscape Survey.
 The paper’s key argument is that sociology has largely ignored class differences between American religious groups, under the assumption that those differences either do not exist or are getting smaller all the time.
 In contrast to these impressions, the paper demonstrates that profound class differences remain between American religious groups.

 The remaining papers on complex religion examine how better operationalizing the ways in which religion intersects with class and race can help us to better understand the relationship between religion and politics.
 My Annual Review of Sociology paper “How Complex Religion can Improve Our Understanding of American Politics” (with Lindsay Glassman, 2016), argues that intersections of race, class and religion have rarely been examined properly, and that is likely why our theories of the relationship between religion and politics are less than satisfactory.
 Two other papers, currently in progress, test various aspects of this argument empirically.